ampproject/amp.dev/pages/content/amp-dev/documentation/courses/intermediate-course-small/handling-user-interactions.md

 Uh-oh!
 Our product manager calls and says that the marketing team has requested too many types of cheese bikes for the site to display in the menu as one single list.
 (After all, we recently added soft cheeses to our product inventory.)
 The manager suggests that it would be better to organize the extra sections into sub-menus.

-The documentation for <`amp-sidebar>` doesn’t explain how to implement a nested sub-menu.
+The documentation for <`amp-sidebar>` doesn't explain how to implement a nested sub-menu.
 We need to find another component that we could use in conjunction with `<amp-sidebar>` that would give us the ability to add a collapsible sub-menu to our sidebar.
 Looking through the [list]({{g.doc('/content/amp-dev/documentation/components/index.html', locale=doc.locale).url.path}}) of AMP components, in the layout section, we find an `<amp-accordion>` component that matches our needs.
 We can place the `<amp-accordion>` component inside of the `<amp-sidebar>` component just as we put `<ul>`, `<li>`, and `<a>` tags inside of the `<amp-sidebar>` in the previous exercise.

 [tip type="read-on"]
-**Note**: We’ve actually already practiced putting AMP components inside of other components.
+**Note**: We've actually already practiced putting AMP components inside of other components.
 Remember when we created our first image carousel by placing `<amp-img>` components inside of the `<amp-carousel>` component?
 Placing components inside of other components is one way that they can work together effectively.
-We’ll look at other ways to combine components later in this course.
+We'll look at other ways to combine components later in this course.
 [/tip]

 {{ image('/static/img/courses/intermediate/image4.png', 465, 387, caption='Two-level navigation menu on the AMP website') }}